rubrikinc/rubrik-polaris-sdk-for-go/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the API Capture Chrome Extension.
+about: Suggest an enhancement to the Rubrik Polaris SDK for Go.
 title: ''
 labels: kind-enhancement
 assignees: ''